 (4) All expenditure incurred by the Authority for the purposes of performing its functions under this Act, including the repayment of moneys borrowed by or advanced to the Authority in accordance with this Act, shall be charged to the Account and moneys standing to the credit of the Account shall be applied only for the purposes of this Act.

 [Section 33 amended by No. 49 of 1996 s.
-60 and 64; No. 77 of 2006 s.
-17.]
+60 and 64; No. 77 of 2006 Sch.
+1 cl.
+152(1).]

-34. Relationship of revenue to expenditure
+34. Revenue to meet expenditure

 (1) The Authority shall perform its functions in such manner as to ensure that, taking one year with another, its revenue is at least sufficient to meet its expenditure.